 The terms Presbyterian and Puritan sound similar.
-Many people are aware that these name have something to do with Protestant Christianity, but they aren’t sure about their exact meaning.
+Many people are aware that these names have something to do with Protestant Christianity, but they aren’t sure about their exact meaning.
 What is the difference between these groups of people?
-What’s their relationship to each another?
+What’s their relationship to each other?

 Presbyterianism is a Christian denomination rooted in the theological teachings of French Reformer John Calvin.
 The Puritans, some of whom attended Presbyterian churches, were English Protestants that played a role in early American history after they failed to reform the Church of England.